amedeedaboville/pdq-qnm-pkg/interfaces/js/README.md

 Notes
 ----
-ATM the ESM module only supports web and the CJS module only supports running in node.
+ATM the ES module only supports web and the CJS module only supports running in node.
-When https://github.com/emscripten-core/emscripten/issues/11792 and related issues are fixed,
+When https://github.com/emscripten-core/emscripten/issues/11792 and related issues are fixed I'll turn on `environment=node,script` and probably make the ES Module the only compiled output of the package.

 First todo is to make a wrapper function that returns the results of `report()` as an object instead of logging to the console.